VenkataSowjanyaKoka/VenkataSowjanyaKoka/README.md

 I gravitate more towards Data Science and Data Analysis.
 My journey to higher education started with a goal to extend my knowledge related to data and its importance in driving a business towards success.

-As businesses today are becoming more inextricably linked with information technology, I strive to utilize my expertise to bridge the gap between technology and business.
+I have always enjoyed solving puzzles.
+So that’s how I look at big data sets.
+Data is one big puzzle I want to solve.
+Finding patterns nobody else sees is a challenge to me.

-My key interest lies solely in learning and developing my skills in analyzing data using various emerging tools and techniques and sharing my technical expertise with people.
-I thoroughly enjoy tackling problems pertaining to technology and coming up with novel ideas.
+My key interest lies solely in learning and developing my skills in analyzing data using various emerging tools and techniques.
+I thoroughly enjoy tackling problems and coming up with novel ideas.

 _I also believe in the ideology **"Future belongs to the ones who are not afraid to try it, explore it and question it"** which enables me to focus on not only continuous improvement, but also innovation._